oia88/-oia88-OscarAraque_TestCase_Design_TestNG/README.md

 How to send it: Create a branch from your github repository with the next structure ESPN_Final_Test/[FULL NAME].
-Then send by email as the other workshops Web Browser URL: https://www.espnqa.com/?src=com&_adblock=true&espn=cloud Create a single test for the following steps:
+Then send by email as the other workshops Web Browser URL: https://www.espnqa.com/?src=com&_adblock=true&espn=cloud Create a single test for the following steps: </br>
-A. Doing Login
+A. Doing Login</br>
 1. Go to https://www.espnqa.com/?src=com&_adblock=true&espn=cloud
 2. Click ‘Log in’ element - Validate a modal is present and contains:
 a.
 ‘ESPN’ Logo